bytemaster/tornet/README.md

 Distributed File System
 -------------------------------------
+An analogy can be made between a spinning hard disk and a distributed file system in that seek-times can be much slower than sequential read times.
+Often files are small and the network costs of finding the file can signficantly exceed the cost of transfering the file once found.

+To make the most effecient use of network bandwidth, small files are grouped together into chunks.
+To address one of the files you need to know the chunk ID the start location and the size of the file.

+Some files are too big to fit into a single chunk, these files are divided among multiple chunks and a header is stored that describes how to re-assemble the file.

+A directory is just file that contains a mapping from a name to a file reference.

+At the end of the day, we want a content addressable file system and to avoid storing duplicate data if at all possible.
+So we will refer to all files by the sha1() of their contents and then have a mapping of sha1(contents) to chunk+seed+offset+size.
+So a directory file will look like
+this:

+    struct directory {
+      struct cname_to_content {
+        uint128 name_hash;
+        sha1    content_hash;
+      };
+      struct entry {
+        sha1      chunk;
+        uint64_t  seed;
+        uint32_t  start;
+        uint64_t  length;
+        uint32_t  name_pos;
+      };
+      uint64           numfiles;
+      cname_to_content files[numfiles];
+      entry            entries[numfiles];
+      vector<string>   names;
+    }

+Everything is 'fixed-length' except the names which are stored at the end.
+This enables us to easily index a directory without having to deserialize the whole thing.

+For each chunk we need to store a hash for every 32KB sub-chunk to allow partial retrieval.

+Each host can then maintain a 'file cache' with the decoded files so that if a directory changes that it can still identify the files that are 'unchanged'.

+If a file must be split among chunks, then it has a header that describes this split, otherwise, small files always fall within a given chunk.
+Editing a single file should not cause subsequent runs of the same archive function to invalidate the entries for all subsequent files.

+A user publishing a directory would maintain a DB of hash to entry and refer to this DB when packing a directory so that only new files are put into new chunks.
+This will help optimize the caching on the network by preventing small changes from 'cascading'.

+Files come in many sizes, but often they are can be orders of magnitude smaller than the network traffic required to locate the file.
+To resolve this issue

 Files are distributed across the network in 1MB (or less) chunks.
 Each chunk is encrypted via blowfish using the hash of the unencrypted file as the key; therefore, you must know the unencrypted hash before you can decrypt the chunk and you must know the hash of the encrypted